microsoft/Win2D-Samples/README.md

 - **Simple Sample** is, yup, you guessed it!
 Pretty much the simplest possible app that uses Win2D - it's our version of the venerable "hello world".

 Each sample contains two different Visual Studio solution files.
-The *.81.sln version is for Windows 8.1 and Windows Phone 8.1, while *.uap.sln is for Windows 10 (Universal Windows Platform).
+The *.uap.sln version is for Windows 10 (Universal Windows Platform), while *.81.sln is for Windows 8.1 and Windows Phone 8.1.

-These samples reference the [Win2D NuGet package](http://www.nuget.org/packages/Win2D), which will be automatically downloaded when you build them, so there is no need to separately install Win2D itself.
+These samples reference the NuGet packages [Win2D.uwp](http://www.nuget.org/packages/Win2D.uwp) or [Win2D.win81](http://www.nuget.org/packages/Win2D.win81), which will be automatically downloaded when you build the sample, so there is no need to separately install Win2D itself.
 Win2D [source code](http://github.com/Microsoft/Win2D) is also available for those who like to see how the sausage is made.